jianijliu/2021.0172-1/README.md

 - pandas 1.1.3
 - gensim 3.8.3
 - tqdm 4.50.0

-## Appendix
-The file `appendix.pdf` is the online supplementary material for the paper "Integrating Users’ Contextual Engagements with Their General Preferences: An Interpretable Followee Recommendation Method".
-It includes:
-- The Preliminary Study in the Theoretical Foundation Section
-- Literature Summary on LDA-based Followee Recommendation
-- Derivation of Equations (2)--(3), i.e., the update equation from which the Gibbs sampler draws the hidden variable in our PE-LDA model
-- Summary of the Recommendation Methods Applied in Our Experiments
-- Convergence Analysis
-- Sensitivity Analysis: Impacts of $\alpha$ and $\beta$

 ## Experimental results
 Table 3 in the paper shows the performance comparison of our PE-LDA and various other benchmark methods